for-aaai-publish/HBHM/README.md

 - Only trains hierarchy-aware Bayesian head
 - Efficiently "Bayesianizes" deterministic models

-## Implementation Status
 Code Implementation Coming Soon
-The complete implementation of HBHM is currently under preparation and will be released.

 ## License
 This project is licensed under the MIT License